casunlight/sodacan/README.md

 An ActiveRecord-like interface to databases with a JSON based Soda2 interface, and example of which is the NYC OpenData set.

+##Install

+Install the gem from rubygems

+    $ gem install sodacan

+Require it as needed

+    require 'sodacan'

 ##Usage

 A new database should be added to an application by subclassing SodaCan::Base